aravind0x7/BusPwn/CONTRIBUTING.md

 # Contributing to busPwn 🚀

-Thank you for your interest in contributing to **busPwn** – the Modbus hacking framework!
+Thank you for your interest in contributing to **BusPwn** – the Modbus hacking framework!
 We welcome contributions from the community to help improve and grow this project.

 ---